spring-projects/spring-petclinic/ASSIGNMENT.md

 Open `src/test/resources/scenarios/AddOwners.feature` and follow instructions given in the comments.

 ## Bonus tasks
 1. The browser doesn't close after all tests.
-Fix it.
+Please fix it.
 2. There is something wrong with the way the HTML elements are selected.
    Prepare a suggestion of how to improve it or even implement such a change.
 3. Suggest a replacement for Selenium.